Q. How do I apply for a Kentucky teaching certificate?

 A. You may request two additional copies

-of a VALID certificate by sending in a completed TC-2 application
+of a VALID certificate by sending in a completed CA-2 application

 AND a $25 fee.
 DO NOT SEND PERSONAL CHECKS OR CASH.
 You MUST send